pelectron/poly/docs.md

 poly enables and/or emulates polymorphic use of member variables and member functions.
-It does so by providing the template `poly::basic_object`.
-The polymorphic member variables of `poly::basic_object` are referred to as **properties**.
-The polymorphic member functions of `poly::basic_object` are called **methods**.
+It does so by providing the template `poly::Struct` and `poly::Interface`.
+The polymorphic member variables poly provides are referred to as **properties**.
+The polymorphic member functions are called **methods**.

 ## Names

 Properties and methods have a name associated with them, just like any ordinary member variable or function has a name.

-In poly, the name of a method or property is an empty, fully defined struct, i.e.
+In poly, the name of a method or property is an empty, fully defined struct/class, i.e.
 `struct any_name{};`.

-poly also provides name injection via use of the POLY_METHOD and POLY_PROPERTY macros.
-Defining method and property names with these macros will enable the usage of said method or property directly by name in a `poly::basic_object` featuring it.
+poly also provides name injection via use of the `POLY_METHOD` and `POLY_PROPERTY` macros.
+Defining method and property names with these macros will enable the usage of said method or property directly by name in a `poly::Struct` featuring it.

 ```cpp
 #include "poly.hpp"